-Disclaimer Vigitron does not warrant that the hardware will work properly in all environments and applications, and makes no warranty and representation, either implied or expressed, with respect to the quality, performance, merchantability, or fitness for a particular purpose.
+Vigitron does not warrant that the hardware will work properly in all environments and applications, and makes no warranty and representation, either implied or expressed, with respect to the quality, performance, merchantability, or fitness for a particular purpose.
 Vigitron disclaims liability for any inaccuracies or omissions that may have occurred.
 Information in this user's manual is subject to change without notice and does not represent a commitment on the part of Vigitron.
 Vigitron assumes no responsibility for any inaccuracies that may be contained in this user's manual.
-Vigitron makes no commitment to update or keep current the information in this user's manue improvements to this user's manual and/or to the products described in this user's manual, at any time without notice.
-FCC This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
-These limits are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
-This equipment generates, uses, and can radiate radio frequency energy, and if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
-FCC Caution To assure continued compliance (example-use only shielded interface cables when connection to computer or peripheral devices).
-Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
-This device complies with Part 15 of the FCC Rules.
-Operation is subject to the Following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+Vigitron makes no commitment to update or keep current the information in this user's manual and reserves the rights to make improvements to this user's manual and/or to the products described in this user's manual, at any time without notice.